 Leatt (LEAT) Releases Earnings Results

-Leatt (OTCMKTS:LEAT) released its earnings results on Tuesday.
+Leatt (OTCMKTS:LEAT) posted its quarterly earnings results on Tuesday, March 27th.
 The company reported ($0.02) earnings per share (EPS) for the quarter, Morningstar.com reports.
-The company had revenue of $5.36 million during the quarter.
-Leatt had a negative net margin of 1.40% and a negative return on equity of 3.34%.
+Leatt had a return on equity of 3.08% and a net margin of 1.18%.
+The business had revenue of $5.36 million during the quarter.

-ILLEGAL ACTIVITY NOTICE: “Leatt (LEAT) Releases Earnings Results” was reported by Macon Daily and is the property of of Macon Daily.
-If you are accessing this piece of content on another publication, it was copied illegally and republished in violation of US & international copyright legislation.
-The legal version of this piece of content can be accessed at https://macondaily.com/2018/03/28/leatt-leat-releases-earnings-results.html.
+COPYRIGHT VIOLATION WARNING: This piece of content was reported by Macon Daily and is the property of of Macon Daily.
+If you are accessing this piece of content on another website, it was copied illegally and republished in violation of United States & international copyright legislation.
+The legal version of this piece of content can be read at https://macondaily.com/2018/04/04/leatt-leat-announces-quarterly-earnings-results-updated.html.

 Leatt Corporation designs, develops, markets and distributes personal protective equipment for participants in various forms of motor sports and leisure activities, including riders of motorcycles, bicycles, snowmobiles and all-terrain vehicles (ATVs), as well as racing car drivers.
 The Company sells its products to customers across the world, through a network of distributors and retailers.